Growth and Development Time-series Data (GGDC)

 - Historical population trends, GDP and GDP per capita

 Maddison Historical Statistics: A database of worldwide population, GDP and GDP per capita from AD 1 to 2008 developed by Prof. Angus Maddison between 1978 and 1997.
 The University of Groningen Growth and Development Centre maintains and builds upon the database.
 An overview of MHS is provided in Prof. Maddison's 2007 book Contours of the World Economy (EUI Library 330.9 MAD).

 GGDC Productivity Level Database: Comparative data on inputs, outputs and productivity, at a detailed industry level for thirty OECD countries from 1997 to 2013.
-Complements the EU KLEMS database by providing comparative levels, and uses similar industry coverage, variable definitions and basic data.
+Complements the EU KLEMS database (above) by providing comparative levels, and uses similar industry coverage, variable definitions and basic data.

 Dataset on Comparative Historical National Accounts: Observations on Gross Domestic Product at current and constant prices, including an industry breakdown for 10 major sectors for the 19th and 20th centuries.
 Coverage is for 21 countries in Asia, Europe and North America.
 This dataset is a complement to Angus Maddison’s estimates of World GDP (above).